Do You Recognize The Eternal Name of Our Creator?

 It’s no secret, if you don’t find it noted in the preface of your Bible, you can verify it on google by asking; has the original Hebrew Name, YHVH, been replaced by LORD?

-YHVH means, He Is, Was and Always Will Be or Exist.
+YHVH means, He Is, Was and Always Will Be, or He Exists.
 As difficult as it may be to find an equivalent translation to describe the Eternal or Spiritual Name of our Creator, we know the word LORD is a common reference for those in authority.

 That is why I purposely cross out

 How Is YHVH Pronounced?

 Prior to January 2018, nobody really had enough evidence to stand on, and the majority usually pronounced YHVH, Yahweh or Jehovah.

 Etymology – The Study of Word Origins